 Many students do not realise that they have a range of diverse options after GCSEs (besides studying A-Levels).
-The list includes BTECs, IB diplomas, apprenticeships and traineeships — and it is not limited to this.
+The list includes BTECs, T-Levels, apprenticeships and traineeships — and it is not limited to this.
 Working or volunteering (while studying part-time) is also a possible option.

 Make sure that you have all the information available to you before you make any decisions about your future.
 Pursuing one of the options that we have discussed above after school is free, and is also a great use of the time you have at that age – remember that you won’t be able to work full time!